The Library of Alexandria: From Ancient Marvel to Modern Icon of Knowledge

 A Global Collaboration

-The project was supported by UNESCO and over 100 countries, symbolizing a global commitment to education, peace, and culture.
+The project was supported by UNESCO and over 100 countries, reflecting a global commitment to education and peace.
+This mirrors Egypt’s broader cultural initiatives, such as its partnerships celebrated in events like The National Museum of Egyptian Civilization.

 Inside the New Library – A Knowledge Ecosystem